Akamai Foundation Inc

 1. Direct STEM Impact on Underserved Populations

-• Organizations must demonstrate direct impact on K-12 STEM education, particularly mathematics
+• Organisations must demonstrate direct impact on K-12 STEM education, particularly mathematics

-• Prioritization given to programs focused on underserved populations, girls, and closing achievement gaps
+• Prioritisation given to programmes focused on underserved populations, girls, and closing achievement gaps

-• 100% of funded partners serve low-income participants and prioritize inclusive workplaces
+• 100% of funded partners serve low-income participants and prioritise inclusive workplaces

 2. Alignment with Current Focus Areas